rita-barbosa/LAPR2-2223/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 failures._

 * Recoverability
-  * "The should use object serialization to ensure data persistence between two runs of the application"
+  * "The application should use object serialization to ensure data persistence between two runs of the application"

- ## Performance

-_Evaluates the performance requirements of the software, namely: response time, start-up time, recovery time, memory consumption, CPU usage, load capacity and application availability._

-* _there's nothing about this_

 ## Supportability

 _The supportability requirements gathers several characteristics, such as: